Behavioral Techniques I Used To Overcome Chronic Insomnia

 In my opinion, my subconscious correctly viewed my engaging in the above behaviors to mean that attaining sleep for me was a real problem; otherwise I would not engage in them.
 In other words, my subconscious understood my actions to be proof that sleep, in some sense, is a danger or at least difficult.

-It’s little wonder, then, that the idea of sleep in general, and bedtime in particular, would cause in me an eruption of negative sleep thoughts and stress, enough to prevent me from sleeping or sleeping restfully.
+Its little wonder, then, that the idea of sleep in general, and bedtime in particular, would cause in me an eruption of negative sleep thoughts and stress, enough to prevent me from sleeping or sleeping restfully.

 I realized that I needed to eliminate or at least reduce my coping behaviors because they (along with negative sleep thoughts ) were fueling the insomnia.
 In other words, I needed to start behaving as if I had no insomnia or fear of being unable to sleep.

 So I began to set challenging goals for myself, be more physically active and spend less time in bed.
 This was very difficult at the beginning largely because I had great anxiety about doing these things.
-I engaged in the coping behaviors, after all, to deal with my fear of being unable to sleep well.
-So the mere thought of eliminating these behaviors made me feel dreadfully anxious at first.

 With this in mind, I found that the best way to eliminate the coping behaviors was to borrow a technique used to treat other phobias.
 Specifically, I am referring to the technique of gradually increasing exposure to the object or situation that is the source of the fear, instead of facing the fear all at once.
 These small steps keep the anxiety level manageable and, consequently, increase the chances that the person will be able to eventually fully face their fear and overcome the phobia.